dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 ### Windows Settings

-These settings apply to all versions of Windows 10.
+The following two settings apply to all versions of Windows 10:

 - **Encrypt devices**: If enabled, users are prompted to enable device encryption.
 Additionally, they are asked to confirm that encryption from another provider has not been enabled.
 If Windows encryption is turned on while another encryption method is active, the device might become unstable.
 - **Encrypt storage card**: Enable this setting to encrypt any removable storage cards used by the device.